Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Introduction

 Our analysis results in two main products.
-First, we estimate the local over-density at the position of each QSO.
+First, we estimate the local overdensity at the position of each quasar.
 Second, we provide a catalogue of voids and clusters identified in the \emph{Quaia} quasar distribution.
-The combination of these enables future studies to examine QSO properties, such as luminosity or spectral features, as a function of their cosmic environment.
+The combination of these enables future studies to examine quasar properties, such as luminosity or spectral features, as a function of their cosmic environment.

 The paper is organized as follows.
-In Section \ref{sec:data}, we introduce our observational and mock data sets, as well as our methodology.
-Then, Section \ref{sec:results} contains a description of our analysis of the reconstructed density field of the quasars, including catalogues of voids and clusters, followed by a summary of our main conclusions in Section \ref{sec:summary}.
+In Section \ref{sec:data}, we introduce our observational and mock datasets, as well as our methodology.
+Section \ref{sec:results} contains a description of our analysis of the reconstructed density field of the quasars, including catalogues of voids and clusters, followed by a summary of our main conclusions in Section \ref{sec:summary}.